- Published on

 Warning: encryption type arcfour-hmac used for authentication is deprecated and will be disabled

-- The tester then performed a double check on the
+- I then performed a double check on the

 ┌──(kali@kali)-[~/HTB/RustyKey]